Skip to content

 These errors indicate processes in the middle of certain operations during a fork, which macOS now handles differently.

-For developers using macOS and Rails' Spring loader, managing forking can be particularly complex.
+2. Rails Spring Strategy: For developers using Rails' Spring loader, managing forking can be particularly complex.
 This complexity arises because parts of librdkafka may not load correctly when Spring forks the Ruby process.
-To mitigate these issues, we recommend to establish a short-lived connection to a local development Kafka instance when Spring boots.
-This can be done using Karafka::Admin.cluster_info to ensure all necessary libraries are loaded and initialized correctly before Spring forks the process.
+Consider one of these approaches:

 For more detailed information on macOS forking issues and solutions, see Phusion's blog on Ruby app servers and macOS High Sierra.